masuidrive/node-mysql/README.md

 # Current status
-It could connect and authenticate only.
+It could not for development and production.

-I stil working.
+Now It can execute query and get results.
+It don't have error handling.

+I'll work for error handling, prepared statement, Spec tests.

 # License